rubigdata/bigdata-blog-2021-Lavika5/docs/assignment4.md

-In this assignment we analyze data provided by the city of Nijmegen by integrating two data sets - one with streetnames and their quarters and one with public artworks.
+ldksldklskdIn this assignment we analyze data provided by the city of Nijmegen by integrating two data sets - one with streetnames and their quarters and one with public artworks.

 ## Data Cleaning
 We begin by using the BAG-file, which contains records of addresses and buildings.